For agents

 Every discovery surface is public, unauthenticated, CORS-open, and preview-only (never a paid body):

-• GET /api/articles — the directory, with leak-safe ?q search plus ?tag and ?creator filters.
+• GET /api/articles — the directory, with preview-only ?q search plus ?tag and ?creator filters.

-• GET /api/creators and GET /api/tags — the writer and tag directories.
+• GET /api/creators and GET /api/tags — the publisher and tag directories.

-• GET /feed.xml — an RSS feed of the latest essays.
+• GET /feed.xml — an RSS feed of the latest pieces.

-From outside Tenjin, a paid essay is auto-listed by the CDP x402 Bazaar after its first settled sale (no registration step).
+From outside Tenjin, a paid piece is auto-listed by the CDP x402 Bazaar after its first settled sale (no registration step).

 Documentation